benw22022/MadHydra/README.md

 python3 run_generation.py +process=SM_ssWW_EWK batch=True
 ```

+To customise the number of cores and walltime of your batch jobs you can modify the `config/htc_generation.submit` file.
+See the CERN [batchdocs](https://batchdocs.web.cern.ch/local/quick.html) for more information on customising batch jobs.

 Generating a grid of samples
 ------------------------------------
 If you want to run a grid of samples with different parameters you can do so easily by modifying the `hydra` field in `config.yaml` e.g.